talavis/talavis/README.md

-Currently a system developer and system administrator at SciLifeLab Data Centre.
+Currently a devops engineer/Kubernetes consultant at Conoa AB.

 I have a master degree in Biomedicine and a PhD focusing on structural bioinformatics from Karolinska Institutet.
 Mostly self-taught when it comes to computer-related topics.